- Some people are better at self-discipline than others.

 6. Baby steps

-Developing methods for improving oneself and working towards life goals is the basis for professional coaching.
+Improving oneself and working towards life goals is the basis for professional coaching.
 If you’re interested in learning more, and perhaps even pursuing a career in this growing industry, then you should consider studying coaching at SACAP.
-Courses on offer include part-time, full-time and distance learning options.
+Courses on offer include part-time and full-time options.
 For more information, enquire now.